 SB 375, which became law in September 2008, provides a new planning process to coordinate the community development and land use planning process with regional transportation plans.
-SB 375 sets priorities to help California meet GHG reduction goals and requires the regional transportation plans prepared by metropolitan planning organizations (including the Council of Governments for Los Angeles County) to include a sustainable communities strategy or, if infeasible, an "alternative planning strategy" that would support the GHG reduction targets for automobiles and light trucks set by CARB.
-The current GHG reduction targets for the SCAG region are a 19-percent-per-capita reduction of emissions by 2035, relative to 2005 levels (CARB 2018a).
+SB 375 sets priorities to help California meet GHG reduction goals and requires the regional transportation plans prepared by metropolitan planning organizations (including the Council of Governments for Los Angeles County) to include a sustainable communities strategy or, if infeasible, an "alternative planning strategy" that would support the GHG reduction targets for the SCAG region are a 19-percent-per-capita reduction of emissions by 2035, relative to 2005 levels (CARB 2018a).